-The Jewish Charity Guide is the only publication which lists around 550 Jewish charities specifically seeking funds for projects in the UK and Israel.
+The Jewish Charity Guide is the only publication that lists around 400 Jewish charities (and many more online) specifically seeking funds for projects in the UK and Israel.
 It is an invaluable tool for anyone wishing to select or advise on Jewish charities for the purpose of Will-making or arranging donations in their lifetime.

-Now celebrating its 25th anniversary year, the Guide is updated annually and is regularly used by lawyers advising Jewish clients throughout the year.
+Now celebrating its 31st year, the Guide is updated annually and is regularly used by lawyers advising Jewish clients throughout the year.

-To place your advertisement in the 26th edition, to be published in February 2018, please see the instructions on the advertising page.
+To place your advertisement in the 31st edition, to be published in Summer 2024, please see the instructions on the advertising page.

 - Few Jewish charities, especially the smaller ones, can afford to advertise in the major solicitors’ guides and therefore their only representation to solicitors is through the pages of the Jewish Charity Guide.